-Don’t let the short length fool you; the final stage is short, but a little demanding!
-After approximately four hours of riding, cyclists become pilgrims upon arriving at the Pórtico de la Gloria (“The Façade of Glory”) at the Cathedral of Santiago.
+Don’t let the kilometers fool you.
+Although the final stage is short, it can be a bit tough.
+After approximately four hours of riding, cyclists arrive at the Pórtico de la Gloria (“The Façade of Glory”) at the Cathedral of Santiago.
 After taking a breath and celebrating with others arriving by foot and on horseback, you can visit the Pilgrims’ Office where you can obtain the “Compostela” the document certifying you as an official pilgrim (good for John Wayne jokes in the future!).
-Accommodation is centrally located, giving you the opportunity to explore the streets and bars of the atmospheric historic centre after dark.
+Accommodation is centrally located, giving you the opportunity to explore the streets and bars of the quaint historic center after dark.

-This city, without any doubt, is the most important of the Christian Middle Ages.
-It is worldwide renowned and each year thousands of travelers come to visit its treasures.
+This city, without a doubt, is the most important of the Christian Middle Ages.
+It is world-renowned and each year thousands of travelers come to visit.

 Day 7: Departure

 Rest your legs and bask in the glory as you reflect on a truly memorable journey.
 This is the final day of the tour.

 Located in Leon’s historical center, directly in the heart of one of the most impressive Roman complexes of the Peninsula.

 This modern hotel was built in 2011, over the stones of the convent of San Francisco.

 The hotels design gave priority to the space in the rooms, the furniture and the welcoming contemporary decoration.
 If offers the rest you deserve while enjoying the best location in the historic district.

 Villafranca del Bierzo is a town full of churches, monasteries and convents.
 Right at the town entrance stands this converted historical building, known as a Parador in Spain.